embarkmobile/qu-mongoid/README.md

     $ gem install qu-mongoid

-Tested in Ruby 1.9.3, 2.0.0, JRuby (1.9 mode), and Rubinius (1.9 mode).
-Ruby 1.8.7 is not supported because Mongoid 3 only supports Ruby 1.9+.
+Tested in Ruby 2.3.x.

 ## Why not just use the Mongo backend?

+Mongoid 4+ uses the official mongo ruby driver.
+However, this package is useful to load the database connection details from mongoid.yml.

 Starting with version 3, Mongoid uses its own mongoDB driver (Moped) instead of the official 10gen ruby driver (mongo).
-To avoid loading both drivers, I ported the Mongo backend to Mongoid/Moped.
+To avoid loading both drivers, dwbutler ported the Mongo backend to Mongoid/Moped.

 Mongoid version 2 and below uses the mongo driver, so use qu-mongo if you are on Mongoid 2.